APPLYING IS EASY

 AWARDS

-We offer 25 awardees the chance to win a complete DNA Discovery System for their schools, including a miniPCR thermal cycler and a blueGelTM electrophoresis system.
+All participating schools will have a chance to win one of 25 DNA Discovery Systems, each including a miniPCR® thermal cycler and a blueGel™ electrophoresis system.

 We celebrate all of these values